 Your assessment will be carried out by 2 assessors from a team of trained Chartered members who will work to written guidance and will compete a checklist.
-They will all have signed an Non Disclosure Agreement so your CPD information will be treated as confidential at all times.
+Your CPD information will be treated as confidential at all times.

 Is there a chance to resubmit if the assessors feel my record is not satisfactory?

-Yes, if the assessors feel your record needs more information you will be emailed in the first week of February requesting you to provide it within 2 weeks.
-The assessors will then review your updates and make a final decision, which will be either be for you to retain your Chartered status or to remove it if your CPD is not felt to be suitable.
+Yes, if the assessors feel your record needs more information you will be emailed mid-January requesting you to provide it within 2 weeks.
+The assessors will then review your updates and make a final recommendation, which will be either be for you to retain your Chartered status or to remove it if your CPD is not felt to be suitable.

 If my CPD has been selected for assessment, when will I know the result?

-The assessment will be complete by mid March at the latest.
+The assessment will be complete by the end of February at the latest.
 We will email you with the result.

-Can I get my Chartered status back if I lose it in 2019?
+Can I get my Chartered status back if I lost it for 2021?

-Yes, your CPD can be reassessed in the 2020 assessment cycle by adding in the required 5 records of activity carried out in 2019 with 3 forward plans for 2020.
-If successful, you will then regain Chartered status in 2020.
+Yes, your CPD can be reassessed in the 2022 assessment cycle by adding in the required 5 records of activity carried out in 2021 with 3 forward plans for 2022.
+If successful, you will then regain Chartered status for 2022.